w1gs/cups-avahi-airprint/README.md

 ### Variables:
 * `CUPSADMIN`: the CUPS admin user you want created - default is CUPSADMIN if unspecified
-* `CUPSPASSWORD`: the password for the CUPS admin user - default is admin username if unspecified
+* `CUPSPASSWORD`: the password for the CUPS admin user - default is the same value as `CUPSADMIN` if unspecified

 ### Ports/Network:
 * Must be run on host network.
 This is required to support multicasting which is needed for Airprint.